JonasBreuling/scipy_dae/README.md

 ## Basic usage

 The Robertson problem of semi-stable chemical reaction is a simple system of differential algebraic equations of index 1.
-It demosntrates the basic usage of the package.
+It demonstrates the basic usage of the package.

 ```python
 import numpy as np